ctjdr/vscode-apprt-bundles/README.md

 ## Upcoming

-* Service name references CodeLense: Click on a small link right above a `"provides"` or `"providing"` element to navigate to service name references.
+* Service name references CodeLens: Click on a small link right above a `"provides"` or `"providing"` element to navigate to service name references.

 ## Further ideas